Luna-Exchange/icc-fan-passport-android/README.md

             .accessToken("")
             .email("")
             .name("")
-            .userName("")
             .build()
 ```
-Where accessToken, email, name and username are passed from the ICC app.
+Where accessToken, email, and name are passed from the ICC app.